dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 If request processing throws exception, instrumentation first checks if consumer wants to receive this event.

 ### System.Net.Http.Activity.Start
-After initial instrumentation preconditions are met and `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` check is passed, instrumentation starts a new Activity to represent outgoing request and writes  **"System.Net.Http.Activity.Start"** event.
+After initial instrumentation preconditions are met and `DiagnosticListener.IsEnabled("System.Net.Http.Activity", request)` check is passed, instrumentation starts a new Activity to represent outgoing request.
+If **"System.Net.Http.Activity.Start"** is enabled, instrumentation writes  it.
 Event payload has Request property with `HttpRequestMessage` object representing request.

 ### System.Net.Http.Activity.Stop
 When request is completed (faulted with exception, cancelled or successfully completed), instrumentation stops activity and writes  **"System.Net.Http.Activity.Stop"** event.